-Reduces reporting of same invoice details multiple time in different forms.
-It’s just one-time upload and everything, as required, will get pre-populated.
+Reduces reporting of the same invoice details multiple times in different forms.
+It’s just a one-time upload and everything, as required, will get pre-populated.

-Part-A of e-Way bill will be auto-captured and only transporter details are required to be updated.
+Part-A of the e-Way bill will be auto-captured and only transporter details are required to be updated.

 On uploading of invoices, the B2B details will be auto-captured in GSTR-1 return.